primaryodors/primarydock/SCRIPTING.md

-# PrimaryDock Interpreted Script Documentation
+# Peptiditor Documentation

+Peptiditor: The Scripted Peptide Editor.

-To run a PrimaryDock interpreted script, after building PrimaryDock, please use the following command:
+To run a Peptiditor script, after building PrimaryDock, please use the following command:

 ```
-bin/interpreter path/to/script.pdis
+bin/peptiditor path/to/script.pepd
 ```

 # Variables